Reviews of recent THS meetings

 TITCHFIELD HISTORY SOCIETY

-Our Meetings take place on the third Tuesday of each month and the next is due on the 17th December at 7.30pm in the Malt Room at the Community Centre.
-It features a talk about the drive roads around our village by George Watts.
+Our Meetings take place on the third Tuesday of each month and the next is due on the 14th January at 7.30pm in the Malt Room at the Community Centre.

 With nearly 200 pages and a smart blue cover of the Blue Book (Titchfield - An Ancient Parish) depicting Patsy Popely leading the Carnival procession, it will look impressive on your coffee table.
 There's a good variety of information inside as well; the river versus canal continues, surely there weren't fourteen pubs in the village but there was a very nasty incident at Chilling!